sciabarra/AgileSites/doc/tutorial/Configuration.md

 On Satellite Server:

-- shut down the application server running Sites,
+- shut down the application server running Sites
 - execute again the ``wcs-setup-offline satellite`` command
 - restart it

-Check the [Installation Guide](http://www.agilesites.org/install.html) for more details.

 ##### Next: [New Site](NewSite.md)